 The oldest known picture of a human is a cave painting from Spain that is believed to be around 40,800 years old.
 The painting is of a human-like figure, and is one of many cave paintings that have been discovered in the area.

-See also Who Made The First Camera
+See also Who Invented The Camera

 What is the oldest photo?